-Cancer Research UK supports this including many other studies aimed at understanding the health effects of smoking and developing effective smoking cessation interventions.
+Cancer Research UK supports this, including many other studies aimed at understanding the health effects of smoking and developing effective smoking cessation interventions.
 Their support for this study highlights the importance of understanding the potential role of e-cigarettes in reducing the harm associated with cigarette smoking and improving public health.
 The study assessed the use of e-cigarettes as an aid for smoking cessation, along with smoking history, quitting history, and other demographic and behavioural factors.

-Cancer Research UK is a charity organization that funds research to improve cancer prevention, diagnosis, and treatment.
+Cancer Research UK is a charity organization funds research to improve cancer prevention, diagnosis, and treatment.
 According to their website, they fund research based on scientific excellence and relevance to their mission.
 They have a rigorous peer-review process to ensure that the research they fund meets their high standards.

 In addition, the commissioned report by Public Health England in 2018, titled "Evidence review of e-cigarettes and heated tobacco products (Htps)", provides an extensive analysis of the existing evidence on the use of e-cigarettes and heated tobacco products.
 This research also concluded that e-cig use is a safer alternative to smoking tobacco cigarettes and can be an effective tool for smoking cessation.

-Similarly, the report found that heated tobacco products, while potentially less harmful than smoking tobacco cigarettes, still carry health risks and should not be considered a safe alternative to smoking.
+Similarly, the report found that, while potentially less harmful than smoking tobacco cigarettes, heated tobacco products still carry health risks and should not be considered a safe alternative to smoking.

 Why Does E-Cig Research Interest Cancer Research UK?

 Cancer Research UK acknowledges that e-cig research is controversial and has conflicting opinions on its benefits and harms.
 It has also been recognized that e-cigarettes are a relatively new phenomenon; still, there is much more to know about their long-term health effects.